 For the nonsocial condition, go behind the curtain (to be hidden from infant view).
 Stay silent throughout the condition.

-For the joint attention condition, kneel behind the table between the computer monitors and be face-to-face with the infant.
+For the joint attention condition, lean on the table between the computer monitors and be face-to-face with the infant.
 Direct the infant’s attention to the pictures on the monitors and comment on the pictures.
 Follow the specified script of utterances and pointing directions for each trial as described in Table 1.
 See Table 1 for list of blocks and specific utterances for each trial.

 At the start of each trial, make eye contact with the infant and continue bids for the infant’s attention until the infant looks.
 Turn in a pre-specified direction (left or right), look at the appropriate screen, and point to the picture while simultaneously saying the specific utterance for each trial.